laravel/docs/dusk.md

 #### Retrieving Attributes

-Finally, the `attribute` method may be used to retrieve an attribute of an element matching the given selector:
+Finally, the `attribute` method may be used to retrieve an attribute value of an element matching the given selector:

-    $attribute = $browser->attribute('selector', 'value');
+    $attribute_value = $browser->attribute('selector', 'attribute_name');

 <a name="using-forms"></a>
 ### Using Forms